dalenewman/Transformalize/docs/async-streaming-proposal.md

 5. Decide whether to extend the capability to other providers and expose it through the CLI.
 Revisit package compatibility and versioning before adopting public contracts.

 Open decisions include interface names, opt-in behavior, batch sizing, mixed-provider fallbacks, transaction guarantees, transform adaptation, and the minimum supported target frameworks.

+## Deferred to 2.0

+A strict mode that throws instead of buffering when a component lacks the streaming contract.
+In 1.5.0 the compatibility adapters log at warning level and name the offending type, but they still materialize, because a minor release has to keep third-party `IRead`/`IWrite` implementations working.
+Removing `Task<IEnumerable<IRow>> ReadAsync(CancellationToken)` from `IRead`/`IInputProvider`, or giving it a default implementation that forwards to `ReadStreamAsync`, belongs in the same release.